The Three-Protocol Stack for Agent Intelligence

 Research Sources

 All market figures are sourced from named analyst firms and cross-referenced where possible.
 Ranges reflect variance across sources.
-Updated April 2026.
+Updated May 2026.

 Disclaimer: Domain valuations are estimates based on comparable sales, market positioning, and keyword analysis.
 They are not appraisals and should not be relied upon for financial decisions.
 Market size figures reflect the range reported by multiple analyst firms and may vary. [&] Ampersand Box Design is a portfolio holding company; individual domain operating entities may be structured separately.
 Past domain sales are not indicative of future values.
 All trademarks belong to their respective owners.
-GitHub star counts verified April 12, 2026 via GitHub API.
+GitHub star counts verified May 2026 via GitHub API.